MaheshJayasankar/MaterialFancyButtons/README.md

     fancy:mfb_iconFont="fontawesome-font-v4.7.ttf"
     fancy:mfb_fontIconResource="&#xf087;"
 ```
-so it will be look like this:
+So it will look like this:
 ``` xml
 <com.rilixtech.materialfancybutton.MaterialFancyButton
    ohos:id="$+id:btn_example"